-H.(3)(d) Describe how your school will regularly evaluate and monitor the progress and success of ELLs?
+G.(3)(d) Provide a clear, comprehensive, and cohesive plan to regularly evaluate and monitor the progress of English language learners.

 Monitoring

 The US Elementary & Secondary Act (ESEA) of 2001 requires all states to include "annual assessments of and accountability for all students" in districts receiving Title III funding to ensure that English Language Learners (ELL) attain English language proficiency and meet the same state achievement standards established for all students.
 This requirement is extended to Charter Schools as well.